 Ease of Use and Customer Support

-In the debate of ManageWP vs BlogVault, two things stand out for BlogVault – dependability of the backup restoration and the ease of use.
+In the debate of ManageWP vs BlogVault, two things stand out for BlogVault – the dependability of the backup restoration and the ease of use.

 BlogVault plugin is intuitive and it’s very easy to add new sites to sync them up.
-It has a clean and easy-to-use dashboard from where you can access your account to get an overview of all the websites and major issues.
+It has a clean and easy-to-use dashboard from which you can access your account to get an overview of all the websites and major issues.

 In the menu, you would find ‘Sites’ clicking on which will give you a list of your website.
-You can go to any site from here and again get an overview, plus options to deep dive into the details, for each website and feature.
+You can go to any site from here and again to get an overview, plus options to deep dive into the details, for each website and feature.
 You can also perform an advanced search to find a website using the site, plugin, theme, or user name.

 Moreover, BlogVault has a good customer support team who are always ready to help.
-I have reached out to them on different occasions both during the week and the weekends.
+I have reached out to them on different occasions both during the week and on the weekends.
 They respond in under an hour and they get the issue resolved very quickly.

 ManageWP: 3 / 5

 BlogVault: 4 / 5

 Let’s see which plugin fared better on the services and support it offers.
 Here’s the total for both the plugins: